Skip to navigation Skip to content

 Before processing

-Service Officers must note the details of the original YTD before updating it in Cuba.
-Once updated in Cuba, the details of the income in a previous YTD ATI are only accessible through the letters.
+Service Officers must make note of the original YTD details.
+Once a YTD is updated in Cuba, the details of the income in a previous YTD ATI are only accessible through the letters.
 Record the initial YTD ATI and new YTD ATI details in the Estimate Income window notepad.

 The system displays a message ‘Is this change initiated by Child Support?’
 Select No to generate the correct YTD ATI updated letter that does not include the objection paragraph.
 The next time a Service Officer navigates to the YTD Calculator, the Child Support initiated check box will be unticked.